Please select country and city. Information only available in English.

 Shanghai and its immediate environs support several local artists.
 Many artists from other parts of the country also come here to exhibit their work in one of the many galleries.
 ShangART in Xintiandi often exhibits avant-garde works by Chinese artists, while the ArtSPACE features experimental works in Jing'An's M50 Art District.

 Shanghai's many large movie theaters screen a wide variety of films, from Hollywood blockbusters to Chinese epics.
 Also, various organizations show movies that do not get as much press with English or Chinese subtitles.
 The Cine Club de l’Alliance shows French films with Chinese subtitles, and the German Consulate Auditorium features German films.
 Judy’s Too shows movies on Mondays.
 For Hollywood blockbusters and the latest Chinese films, look into the Paradise Theater in Changning or the Majestic Theater.
 The Shanghai Film Art Center also has a good selection.

-, a first-class international standard theatre, often showcases international acts, while the Shanghai Stadium, Majestic theatre and Grand theatre also provide sites for both Asian and Western performances.
+Several of the city's venues showcase dance performances.
+The Shanghai Grand Theater, a first-class international standard theater, often hosts international acts, while the Shanghai Stadium, Majestic Theater and Grand Theater at People's Square also provide sites for cultural performances big and small.